rajeshvkothari/oom/Internal/Int_Honolulu.md

 		argoTemplateType=containerSet
         ```

-		Note: To deploy a firewall and sdwan models only add {IP_ADDR_OF_ONAP_OOM_DEMO} and for oran models add all IPs.
+		Note: To deploy a firewall and sdwan models only add {IP_ADDR_OF_ONAP_OOM_DEMO} and for oran, models add all IPs.

 		In argo workflow, there are two ways for executing argo templates.

-        - containerSet : A containerSet template is similar to a normal container or script template but allows you to specify multiple containers to run within a single pod.
+        - containerSet: A containerSet template is similar to a normal container or script template but allows you to specify multiple containers to run within a single pod.

 	      - For using containerSet based argo template set: